divyashreeroshan/SkillSwap/README.md

    npm install
 4. Start the server:
    npm run dev
-4. Open browser and go to: http://localhost:3000
+4. Open browser and go to localhost.